 Let’s face it: Not all motorcycles can be taken out of the city.
 You need a special one for the open road.

 Don’t settle for less than the very best.
 The bike you ride can make all the difference during your next off-road motorcycle tour.
 Touring bikes make long road trips much more comfortable and safe, whilst your street bike might leave your muscles cramped and your whole body burned-out.

-Most people who own a motorbike use it for road trips, which is one of the main reasons why motorcycle touring has been gaining so much popularity over the past years.
-There are many choices out there, with plenty of key features that will help you get the most out of your motorcycle tour.
-From fast and furious sport bikes to classy tourers and laid-back cruisers, there’s something for every free spirit out there looking to embark on a long, adventure-packed journey.
+There are many choices out there, with plenty of key features that’ll help you get the most out of your motorcycle tour.
+From fast and furious sports bikes to classy tourers and laid-back cruisers, there’s something for every free spirit out there looking to embark on a long, adventure-packed journey.

 12. BMW R 1200 RS

 It might be big, but with its impressive 1170cc DOHC twin-cylinder boxer, air/water cooled, flat twin engine peaking at 125hp the BMW R 1200 RS is more agile and faster than you’d probably expect.
 With smooth handling, relaxed seating position, wind and weather protection, heated seating and grips, this sport touring bike is a great travel companion.

 Thanks to its fully active suspension setup, high seat and high clearance, the R 1200 RS is prepared for off-road adventure tours too.
 Moreover, it features BMW’s Automatic Stability Control as well as selectable power modes.
 The cost to own this beauty starts at $14,995.

 Triumph Tiger Explorer XRT - Photo credit triumph.co.uk

 - Engine: 1215 cc